JCataclisma/jcLifting_takmyr/README.md

 # jcLifting_takmyr
-Artma 3 - Extra features for the USS Takmyr from Expeditionary Forces DLC
+Arma 3 - Extra features for the USS Takmyr from Expeditionary Forces DLC

 =============================
 -DOWNLOAD and INSTALLATION